wlsf82/hackernews/README.md

 ## Running tests

-Run `yarn test` to run the automated tests.
+Run `yarn test` to run the automated unit tests.

+And run `yarn run test:e2e` to run the end-to-end (e2e) tests.

+> The e2e tests are executed against a remote environment, so the application needs to be deployed to this environment prior to running them.